 The return air is to be sized as per local building codes and good practices.
-Take note of the reduced CFM of the units, compared to standard heating and cooling equipment.
-The return air is to be sized on a 0.15" w.g. as compared to 0.10" w.g. on conventional air systems.
 It is good design practice to line the first five feet of the return air duct with a sound acoustic insulation.
 This will reduce sound transfer through the duct and operating sound levels.
-The maximum length for an individual return air duct is fifty feet.